a541k/dotlines_assignment/README.md

 	> right click project-name under management and select add file recursively and add the main project directory(dotlines_assignement)
 ### 2. add mysql library and header files(included in 'files for cpp sqll' directory) with compiler.
     	-put the 'libmysql.a' file from "files for cpp sql/libmysql.a/" directory in the compiler's 'lib' directory for example "..\..\..\..\..\Program Files (x86)\DevCpp\MinGW64\lib\libmysql.a".
-       	-put the sql header files from "files for cpp sql/mysqlheaders/" directory in the compiler's include directory for example "..\..\..\..\..\Program Files (x86)\Dev-Cpp\MinGW64\include"
+       	-put the sql header files from "files for cpp sql/mysqlheaders/" directory in the compiler's 'include' directory for example "..\..\..\..\..\Program Files (x86)\Dev-Cpp\MinGW64\include"
 ### 3. Linker and search directory settings
      	> this project uses windows socket library winsock2.h, link it with the linker-
        		- open 'project build options' select 'linker settings' and add "ws2_32".